Robert Devereux, 2nd Earl of Essex: Early life and education

 Robert Devereux was born on 10 November 1565 at Netherwood in Herefordshire, the eldest son of Walter Devereux, 1st Earl of Essex, and his wife Lettice Knollys.
-From birth, the young Robert Devereux had a strong association with Queen Elizabeth I. Lettice was a close friend of Elizabeth and served as her Maid of the Privy Chamber.
-Robert Devereux was presumably named after his godfather Robert Dudley, Earl of Leicester, who was the queen's favourite for many years.
-Additionally, Devereux's maternal great-grandmother Mary Boleyn was a sister of Anne Boleyn (Elizabeth I's mother) making him a first-cousin-twice-removed of the queen.
+From birth, the young Robert Devereux had a strong association with Queen Elizabeth I. Lettice was a cousin and close friend of Elizabeth and served as her Maid of the Privy Chamber.
+Robert Devereux was presumably named after his godfather Robert Dudley, Earl of Leicester, who was the Queen's favourite for many years.
+Additionally, Devereux's maternal great-grandmother Mary Boleyn was a sister of Elizabeth's mother Anne Boleyn, making him a first-cousin-twice-removed of the Queen.

-Devereux had two older sisters, Penelope and Dorothy, a younger brother, Walter, and another brother Francis who died soon after birth.
+Devereux had two elder sisters, Penelope and Dorothy, a younger brother, Walter, and another brother Francis who died soon after birth.
 Devereux and his siblings were brought up at the family seat at Chartley in Staffordshire.
-Local tradition holds that Devereux's parents took the children to Lamphey, Pembrokeshire each summer, but there is no evidence to prove this.
-From 1573, Devereux's father Walter was involved in a disastrous scheme to colonise Ulster and thus spent much of his time in Ireland.
+(Note: Local tradition holds that Devereux's parents took the children to Lamphey, Pembrokeshire each summer, but there is no evidence to prove this.)
+From 1573, Devereux's father, Walter, was involved in a scheme to colonise Ulster and therefore spent much of his time in Ireland.

-Walter died in September 1576, and 10-year-old Robert Devereux (who acceded to the earldom as 2nd Earl of Essex) became a ward of the Crown.
-Prominent minister Lord Burghley was Master of the Court of Wards and thus took on chief responsibility for young Essex's welfare.
+Walter died in September 1576.
+Ten-year-old Robert Devereux - who acceded to the earldom as 2nd Earl of Essex - became a ward of the Crown.
+Prominent minister Lord Burghley was Master of the Court of Wards and therefore assumed chief responsibility for young Essex's welfare.
 He was also brought up by leading courtiers Thomas Radclyffe, 3rd Earl of Sussex and Henry Hastings, 3rd Earl of Huntingdon.
-Essex was an intelligent and promising child; a report of November 1576 described him as "very courteous and modest, rather disposed to hear than to answer, given greatly to learning, weak and tender, but very comely and beautiful".
-By this time he could speak both Latin and French.
+Essex was an intelligent and promising child; a report dated November 1576 described him as "very courteous and modest, rather disposed to hear than to answer, given greatly to learning, weak and tender, but very comely and beautiful".
+By this time, he could speak Latin and French.

-Essex's late father had crippled his family's finances and left the young earl £18,000 in debt (equivalent to £6.6 million in April 2025).
+Essex's late father had crippled his family's finances and left the young earl £18,000 (Note: Equivalent to £6.6 million in April 2025.) in debt.
 His father's legal advisor Richard Broughton oversaw the family estate whilst he was still a minor.
 In January 1577, Essex left Chartley to travel to London, where he briefly stayed at Burghley's residence Cecil House.
-He also spent time at Theobalds, Burghley's estate in Hertfordshire, where he mixed with Burghley's son Robert Cecil.
+He also spent time at Theobalds, Burghley's estate in Hertfordshire, where he associated with Burghley's son Robert Cecil.

 As a boy he was tutored by Thomas Ashton, headmaster of Shrewsbury School and a family servant, then by Ashton's protégé Robert Wright.
 In early May 1577, Essex entered Trinity College, Cambridge.
 He matriculated by 1579, and in 1581 he graduated with a Master of Arts.
-He spent the following four years travelling the British countryside.
+He spent the next four years travelling around the British countryside.